 †Occurred in (≥5%)

 *“Median” means half of the patients had a higher result while half of the patients had a lower result.

 Lenalidomide (REVLIMID) is the only FDA-approved maintenance therapy recommended for multiple myeloma by the National Comprehensive Cancer Network® (NCCN®).

-Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines)® for Multiple Myeloma V.3.2021. © National Comprehensive Cancer Network, Inc. 2020.
+Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines)® for Multiple Myeloma V.1.2022. © National Comprehensive Cancer Network, Inc. 2021.
 All rights reserved.
-Accessed October 19, 2020.
+Accessed August 16, 2021.
 To view the most recent and complete version of the guideline, go online to NCCN.org.